19 Feb The Only Vietnam Story I’ve Never Told

 “Mr. Charles?
 The Vietcong?”

-“Gitchur cowboyass outtayur bunks, raht nah!”
-He screamed at us, pointing and barking at rifles, throwing boots at Marines.
-Through the unintelligible tirade of cursing and hurling insults we made out the undeniable cadence of “furst-fuckin-combat-mishn”.
+“Gitchur cowboyass outtayur bunks, raht nah!” he screamed at us, pointing and barking at rifles, throwing boots at Marines.
+Through the unintelligible tirade of cursing and the hurling of insults, we made out the undeniable cadence of “furst-fuckin-combat-mishn.”
 Faces paled and eyes widened.